magento/devdocs/guides/v2.1/release-notes/backward-incompatible-changes/index.md

 ---
 group: release-notes
 title: Magento 2.1 backward incompatible changes
-redirect_from:
- - /guides/v2.1/release-notes/backward-incompatible-changes-2.1.html
- - /guides/v2.1/release-notes/backward-incompatible-changes.html
 ---

 ## Overview

-Magento 2.1 introduces several major changes that may affect the correct functionality of already released external modules.
-The purpose of this document is to highlight major changes between Magento 2.0 and 2.1.
+Magento 2.1 introduces changes that may affect the correct functionality of already released external modules.
+The purpose of this document is to highlight the changes between Magento 2.0 and 2.1.

 ## API Changes